User Review( vote)

 One of the pleasures of working in agricultural extension is when you’re able to help a grower solve a problem.
 This was one of those happy occasions.
-An orchardist recently purchased a Lipco multi-row recycling sprayer and he wanted help diagnosing his spray coverage.
+An orchardist purchased a Lipco multi-row recycling sprayer and wanted help evaluating their spray coverage.

-The large shrouds behind each vertical boom encasing the tree row, blocking any cross-wind.
-For those sprayers with the air-assist option (preferred), a vertical plane of air entrains the spray and carries it into the centre of the tree canopy.
-Whatever spray blows through the tree hits the opposing shroud and is recycled back to the tank.
-All in all, how could you miss? (see Figure 1).
+This grower wisely invested in the air-assist option, which produces a vertical plane of somewhat laminar air to entrain the spray and carry it into the centre of the target canopy.
+Whatever spray blows through the tree should impact the opposing shroud and get recycled back to the tank.
+All in all, how could you miss?

 …we managed to.

 We replaced the water sensitive papers and ran another pass.
 The operator later told me he could see the leaves and branches rustling in the row where we made the adjustment, but not in the unadjusted row.
-The result on water-sensitive paper was dramatic (see Figure 4).
+The result on water-sensitive paper was dramatic.

-Since writing this article in 2013, I have been told that the Lipco instruction manual advises against air in direct opposition.
+Since experiencing this in 2013, I have been told that the Lipco instruction manual advises against air in direct opposition.
 It was a poorly translated and somewhat obscure sentence buried in the manual, but I concede that it was there.
-This lesson in air orientation is applicable to any multi-row, air blast sprayer.
-Just like the ending in the original Ghostbusters, you should cross the streams.
-You can even run them in parallel – just don’t leave them in direct opposition.
+Determine whether your sprayer produces more laminar or more turbulent air, and explore how their relative orientation impacts canopy penetration.